tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 “I didn't notice we lost power”

-“Well most of the ship running on backups, but the greenhouse is still connected to main”
+“Well most of the ships running on backups, but the greenhouse is still connected to main”

 To be honest I had completely forgotten about the greenhouse on the ship, I was about to call it quits already but now I had something to fill my time.